-27. For security, each state has a right to form a 28.
-The electoral vote for President is counted in the presence of two bodies.
-Name them: 29.
-If no candidate for President receives a majority of the electoral vote, who decides who will become President?
-30. Of the original 13 states, the one with the largest representation in the first Congress was 31.
-Of which branch of government is the Speaker of the House a part?
-ExecutiveLegislativeJudicial 32.
-Capital punishment is the giving of a death sentence.
-TrueFalse 33.
-In case the President is unable to perform the duties of his office, who assumes them?
-34. "Involuntary servitude" is permitted in the U.S. upon conviction of a crime.
-TrueFalse 35.
-If a state is a party to a case, the Constitution provides that original jurisdiction shall be in 36.
-Congress passes laws regulating cases which are included in those over which the U.S. Supreme Court has jurisdiction.
-37. Which of the following is a right guaranteed by the Bill of Rights of the U.S. Constitution.
-Public Housing Education Voting Trial by Jury 38.
-The Legislatures of the states decide how presidential electors may be chosen.
-TrueFalse 39.
-If it were proposed to join Alabama and Mississippi to form one state, what groups would have to vote approval in order for this to be done?
+For security, each state has a right to form a The electoral vote for President is counted in the presence of two bodies.
+Name them: If no candidate for President receives a majority of the electoral vote, who decides who will become President?
+Of the original 13 states, the one with the largest representation in the first Congress was Of which branch of government is the Speaker of the House a part?
+Executive Legislative Judicial Capital punishment is the giving of a death sentence.
+TrueFalse In case the President is unable to perform the duties of his office, who assumes them?
+TrueFalse TrueFalse If a state is a party to a case, the Constitution provides that original jurisdiction shall be i Congress passes laws regulating cases which are included in those over which the U.S. TrueFalse If a state is a party to a case, the Constitution provides that original jurisdiction shall be i Congress passes laws regulating cases which are included in those over which the U.S. Supreme Court hasjurisdiction.
+Which of the following is a right guaranteed by the Bill of Rights of the U.S. Constitution.
+TrueFalse If a state is a party to a case, the Constitution provides that original jurisdiction shall be i Congress passes laws regulating cases which are included in those over which the U.S. Supreme Court has jurisdiction.
+Which of the following is a right guaranteed by the Bill of Rights of the U.S. If a state is a party to a case, the Constitution provides that original jurisdiction shall be i

-40. The Vice President presides over 41.
-The Constitution limits the size of the District of Columbia to 42.
-The only laws which can be passed to apply to an area in a federal arsenal are those passed by provided consent for the purchase of the land is given by the purchase of the land is given by the 43.
-In which document or writing is the "Bill of Rights" found?
-44. Of which branch of government is a Supreme Court justice a part?
-ExecutiveLegislativeJudicial 45.
-If no person receives a majority of the electoral votes, the Vice President is chosen by the Senate.
-TrueFalse 46.
-Name two things which the states are forbidden to do by the U.S. Constitution.
-47. If election of the President becomes the duty of the U.S. House of Representatives and it fails to act, who becomes President and when?
-48. How many votes must a person receive in order to become President if the election is decided by the U.S. House of Representatives?
-49. How many states were required to approve the original Constitution in order for it to be in effect?
-50. Check the offenses which, if you are convicted of them, disqualify you for voting: MurderIssuing worthless checksPetty larceny Manufacturing whiskey 51.
-The Congress decides in what manner states elect presidential electors.
-TrueFalse 52.
-Name two of the purposes of the U.S. Constitution.
+The Constitution limits the size of the District of Columbia to - 1 The only laws which can be passed to apply to an area in a federal arsenal are those passed by 1 passed by provided consent for th purchase of the land is given by the ] n which document or writing is the "Bill of Rights" found?
+(Of which branch of government is a Supreme Court justice a part?
+Executive Legislative Judicial If no person receives a majority of the electoral votes, the Vice President is chosen by th Senate.
+True False Name two things which the states are forbidden to do by the U.S. Constitution. ] [If election of the President becomes the duty of the U.S. House of Representatives and in fails to act, who becomes President and when? · How many votes must a person receive in order to become President if the election is decided by the U.S. House of Representatives? (] (] j decided by the U.S. House of Representatives? (] i decided by the U.S. House of Representatives? (] i decided by the U.S. House of Representatives? (]]]]]]]]]]]]]]]]]]] decided by the U.S. House of Representatives?